 I thought, the family dog does a better job at providing unconditional attention and affection.
 Indeed, a 2010 AP-Petside.com poll reported its findings from interviewing 1,112 pet owners.
 Here are the conclusions:

 - 33% of pet-owning married women in the U.S. said their pets are better listeners than their husbands

 - 18% of pet-owning married men said their pets are better listeners than their wives

 - Roughly 10% pet-owners said they would talk their troubles over with their pets

-So, how do be get on par with our pet or at least improve our listening?
-The basic listening skills described below only require a commitment, caring and a wee bit of practice.
-Regardless of how easy they are, they are powerful in helping other feel heard, cared about and often healed.
+So, how do we get on par with our pet or at least improve our listening?
+The basic listening skills described below only require commitment, care and a wee bit of practice.
+Regardless of how easy they are, they are powerful in helping others feel heard, cared about and often healed.

 Stephen Covey, in his book 7 Habits of Highly Effective People famously wrote,

 Seeking first to understand is the beginning attitude to effective listening.
 Demonstrate a willingness to listen and to understand.
 How?
 Set your intention to actively listen.
 When you are intentionally listening it may look like you are doing little, but you are indeed focused, attentive and active!
 Consider yourself an active listener with these steps.

 Stop what you are doing.
 Sit down so that you can both be attentive and relaxed.
 Indicate you are listening with open body language, gentle eye contact and the words, “I’m listening.”

 - Now and then say, “Thank you”, or “Okay”, or “Tell me more”.